elliotperviz/cmms/md/C01_02/README.md

 ########################
 ```

 We run 100,000 timesteps in a pure NVE ensemble, and introduce a new 'fix' to calculate the average RDF every 1000 timesteps.
-The syntax `5 200 1000` means that the RDF average is calculated every 1000 timesteps - within this 1000 timesteps, the average is calculated from the RDF collect 5 timesteps (in total 200 times 5 * 200 = 1000).
+The syntax `5 200 1000` means that the RDF is collected every 5 timesteps, 200 times (5*200 = 1000), in a 1000 timestep long window.
+Thus, the average is calculated from 200 samples every 1000 timesteps.

 Now run LAMMPS:
 ```bash
 lmp -in equ.in
 ```
 And follow the thermodynamic output per timestep as it is printed to standard output (i.e. in the terminal window).
+As compared to the previous example, we now have an additional column which prints the MSD.

 Check that the following output files exist after the simulation completes:
 ```bash